 - 1. Call to Order - 2.
 Proof of Notice and Certification of a Quorum - 3.
 Approval of the Minutes of the Annual Meeting of the Stockholders held on July 21, 2023 - 4.
 Approval of the Management Report and Audited Financial Statements for 2023 - 5.
 Ratification and confirmation of the acts, resolutions and proceedings of the Board of Directors, Executive Committee, Other Committees and the Officers of the Company - 6.
-Election of Directors for 2024-2025 - a.
-Approval of the extension of the term and retention of Juan B. Santos, Francisco H. Licuanan III and Roberto F. De Ocampo as Independent Directors. - 7.
+Election of Directors for 2024-2025 - 7.
 Appointment of External Auditor - 8.
 Such other business that may properly come before the meeting - 9.
 Adjournment